VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 `public Vector3 GetWorldRotate()`

-Get the world rotation of Item by Vector3.
+Get the world rotation of Item by Vector3 (Euler angles).

 ??? note "Available object types for this method"
     - [VKCItemField](../VKCComponents/VKCItemField.md)